-The goal, of coarse, is simple failsafe hash browns starting with real potatoes that you can stick in your oven and mostly forget about until it’s time to eat.
+The goal, of coarse, is simple failsafe hash browns in the oven starting with real potatoes.
+Ideally, you could mostly forget about them until it’s time to eat.
 It sounds easy, but there’s a lot that can go wrong.
 The hash browns can be soggy in parts but burned in other areas.
 They can taste bland.
 They can get gummy and just stick together in a big mass of starch.

 I can see why people just say, “Screw it.
 I’m going to a diner.”

 But here we are.
 This is it.
 Follow these little tips and you’ll be on your way to perfect sheet pan hash browns every weekend.

 1) Line a sheet pan with parchment paper and preheat oven to 400 degrees F.

 2) Peel and grate potatoes until you have 4 cups (about 2 potatoes).
 Add the grated potatoes to a large bowl and rinse the potatoes well with cold water.
 Drain and rinse a second time.
 Drain off as much water as you can.